alexander-williamson/prequin-fullstack-interview-task/README.md

 ## Technical Requirements

-The solution is completely open but some technical specifications need to be met:
+The solution is completely open but we would like you to think and show knowledge about these layers of a software system:

-1. Data Layer: You must use a relational database and model the entities accordingly.
-We recommend `SQLite` so that you can include the database as a file with your code.
+1. Data Layer: how to store the data.

-2. Backend Service: Data must be served to the consumers via an API service.
+2. Backend Services: how to provide data to consumers via a contractual API.

-3. Webapp: A web application should consume and visualize the data from your api.
+3. Web app: how to consume and visualize data from API services.

+Notes:
-Note: You are free to use any language and frameworks.
-Out tech stack consists of: React micro frontends (newer ones with typescript, older ones without), Python micro services (some using REST/FastAPI others using GQL/Strawberry), and .NET (C#) for our legacy services.
-Bonus if you use any of these.
+- You are free to use any language and frameworks.
+- Out tech stack consists of:
+  - React micro frontends (newer ones with typescript, older ones without),
+  - Python micro services (some using REST/FastAPI others using GQL/Strawberry),
+  - .NET (C#) for our legacy services,
+  - Postgres and MSSQL databases
+- It would be nice for you to demonstrate if you are skilled in any of these.
+- `SQLite` is a quick an easy way to include a database as a file with your code.

 ## Submitting your solution